| In another important ruling, with the same split

 Justices Stevens, Souter, Ginsburg and Breyer.

-In criminal cases, there was no consistent
+No pattern in criminal cases In criminal cases, there was no consistent

 pattern; both police and criminal defendants won important rulings.
 As